Individual Partnership Action Plan

 Individual Partnership Action Plans (IPAP) are plans developed between NATO and different countries which outline the objectives and the communication framework for dialogue and cooperation between both parties.
 NATO launched the IPAPs initiative at the 2002 Prague Summit.
 In 2021, NATO established a new framework for relations with partner states, which it refers to as Individually Tailored Partnership Programmes (ITPP).

-As a result, all IPAPs are to transition to ITPPs by 2024.
+Individually Tailored Partnership Programme (ITPP)

+In March 2021, the North Atlantic Council agreed on establishing Individually Tailored Partnership Programmes (ITPP) as a new framework for cooperation with partner countries.
+This framework replaced both Individual Partnership Action Plans (IPAP) and Individual Partnership and Cooperation Programmes (IPCP) as NATO's primary tool used for coordination with partners.
+The main reason for the creation of ITPP was an effort to consolidate cooperation between NATO and non-member countries into a single agreement.
+ITPP operates on four-year cycles, after which the agreement can be potentially renewed.

+As of April 2026, 18 countries are confirmed to have active ITPP agreements, while 6 countries are in the process of transitioning to an ITPP.